tsak/xlsx2json-api/README.md

 ### `POST /`

 This either accepts an XLSX file or JSON file as part of a `multipart/form-data` request.
+It expects `name="file"`.

 **Sample XLSX upload**